 Strawberry Fields Forever: Picker Cabin Stories

-Experience the picker camp stories of the Indipino, Filipino, and Japanese farm children, now elders, who grew up in the Bainbridge Island strawberry and raspberry field culture during the 1950s and 1960s.
-This short film explores the history and origins of picker cabins and bunkhouses on Bainbridge, the people who built them and who lived in them, and the cultural legacy they hold today.
-The stories in the film are told through the eyes of children and their memories of the First Nation families who came from Canada during the summer to pick berries, the Filipino manongs who lived in the cabins during the winter months, how these memories shaped generations to come, and the rich relationships throughout.
-Picker cabins are cultural artifacts that connect to broader themes to land and agriculture.
+Experience the picker cabin stories of the Indipino, Filipino, and Japanese farm children, now elders, who grew up in the Bainbridge Island strawberry and raspberry field culture during the 1940s and 1950s.
+This short film explores the history of picker cabins on Bainbridge, who lived in them, and the cultural legacy they hold today.
+The stories are told from the memories of farm owner children who interacted with First Nation families who came from Canada during the summer months to pick berries and the Filipino workers who lived in the cabins during fall, winter, and spring months to help with various pruning, plowing, and planting chores.
+The film also captures footage of Akio Suyematsu’s historic farms on Manzanita and Day Road and records stories told by current berry farmers Akio mentored in the 1980s.
+Picker cabins are cultural artifacts and legacies that connect to broader themes of land and agriculture.

 Farms and Families included in film:

-There will be a discussion following film screening with Corpuz Sisters, Lily Kodama, Carol Kubota, DyAnne Koura, Joann Oligario, and Gilda Rapada.
+There will be a discussion following the film screening with Corpuz Sisters, Lilly Kodama, Carol Kubota, DyAnne Middaugh Koura, Joann Oligario, Gilda Rapada Corpuz, Karen Selvar, and Betsey Wittick.

-Also enjoy Filipino songs and dances and free strawberry shortcake during the event!
+Also enjoy Filipino and Japanese songs and dances and free strawberry shortcake during the event!

 When